How to create employee loyalty through incentives

-The payouts from an ESOP or other type of profit sharing plan can be tremendous for everyone involved.
+The payouts from an employee stock owners plan (ESOP) or other type of profit-sharing plan can be tremendous for everyone involved.
 One of the best things about profit sharing through a plan like an Employee Stock Ownership Plan (ESOP) is that people at every level of your company can participate, and you get to decide how big of a share they’re earning.
 Another thing to consider is the tax benefits for business owners that come along with ESOPs.
 If you’re running an S-status corporation that’s participating in an ESOP, up to 35% of the funds could be eligible for federal tax exemption, meaning a large portion of your company’s profits could avoid taxes – saving you money and building trust within your corporation.

 In order to find that person, you have to be willing to create a space that empowers them.
 What are some of your best hiring practices?
 Are you asking the right questions such as how potential candidates see themselves fitting into your company over the next five, 10 or even 20 years?
-Hiring and keeping on an incredible team starts with talent, but ends with offering incentives like a profit sharing plan.
+Hiring and keeping on an incredible team starts with talent, but ends with offering incentives like a profit-sharing plan.

 The more passionate someone is about their job, the more likely they are to give you their best solutions.
 When you have raving fans inside your office, their energy and work is felt by those looking to buy your product and service, meaning you’re on your way to building loyal customers.

 Profit sharing: An overview